kushall4178657/mini_project/README.md

-# mini_pro
+# HouseFix

 A new Flutter project.

 ## Getting Started

-This project is a starting point for a Flutter application.
-HouseFix aims to provide better wage perday or permonth to unorganised worker section of society.
+HouseFix aims to provide better wage per day or permonth to unorganised worker section of society.

 # miniproject
 # Housefix